filipe-silva/FireflyIII.Net/generated/docs/PreferencesApi.md

             config.BasePath = "https://demo.firefly-iii.org";
             // Configure OAuth2 access token for authorization: firefly_iii_auth
             config.AccessToken = "YOUR_ACCESS_TOKEN";
+            // Configure Bearer token for authorization: local_bearer_auth config.AccessToken = "YOUR_BEARER_TOKEN";

             var apiInstance = new PreferencesApi(config);
             var name = currencyPreference;  // string | The name of the preference.
 Will always overwrite.
-Will be created if it does not exist. var preference = new Preference(); // Preference | JSON array or key=value pairs with the necessary preference information.
+Will be created if it does not exist. var preferenceUpdate = new PreferenceUpdate(); // PreferenceUpdate | JSON array or key=value pairs with the necessary preference information.
 See the model for the exact specifications.

             try
             {
                 // Update preference
-                PreferenceSingle result = apiInstance.UpdatePreference(name, preference);
+                PreferenceSingle result = apiInstance.UpdatePreference(name, preferenceUpdate);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)